-What is the purpose of test marketing?
+What’s the purpose of test marketing?

-- Trial: If the potential customer will try out the product, at least once.
+- Trial: If the potential customer will try out the product at least once.

 - Repeat: Whether the consumer will repurchase it after the trial.